Karina1014/Go-hello-world/README.md

 # Hello world with Go 🌎
-## About the project

-A basic Go project that prints a "Hello World."
+A simple Go application that prints 'Hello, World!
+This message is generated using Go!'

 ## Built With